ptvirgo/minetest-cereal/README.md

 The [How to Code - Systematic Program Design](https://www.edx.org/xseries/how-code-systematic-program-design) course has shown me that if you design your data well, it's easy to write good clean code.
-"Good" meaning code that is well structured, and easy to understand.
+"Good" meaning code that is well structured and easy to understand.
 Even better, well designed data can guide you to be more effective at actually writing complicated algorithms.